lluizvalentim/lluizvalentim/README.md

 **lluizvalentim/lluizvalentim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 Front-end engineer;
+- 🔭 Front-end engineer
-- ❤ Passionate about Javascript;
+- ❤ Passionate about Javascript
-- 🌱 NodeJS enthusiast;
+- 🌱 NodeJS enthusiast
-- 😄 Pronouns: He/Him;
+- 😄 Pronouns: He/Him
 - 📫 How to reach me: https://www.linkedin.com/in/luiz-valentim-0a2ab4224/

 <br>